Fulbright US Student Programs

 - Undersubscribed programs:

-- Côte d’Ivoire, Kenya
+- ETA: Côte d’Ivoire, Eswatini, Zimbabwe

 Regional Trends (Western Hemisphere)

-- Undersubscribed ETA: Honduras and Paraguay (again)
+- Undersubscribed ETA: Honduras and Paraguay (perennially)

 Why apply?
 Getting Started